pratheesh1/react-app/README.md

 This project called **Trail App** is developed as a single page application that uses React as front-end framework and uses a custom API to retrieve and display trail information.
 The application is designed to be responsive and mobile friendly.

+- Site Owner's Goals: As the site owner, I want others to be able to easily add new trails to the site, leave reviews and photos, and search for trails.

-This project is aimed at anyone looking to read-up on hiking trails or to document or leave reviews on trails they have been on.
+- User Goals: This project is aimed at anyone looking to read-up on hiking trails or to document or leave reviews on trails they have been on.

 # Index